silentstranger5/blog/content/posts/sha256/writing-an-algorithm-part-2.md

 }
 ```

 Try to compile the program.
 Hopefully, it should work.
-If you are stuck, check the entire source code [here](../sha.c).
+You can also check out the [source code](../sha.c).